VirtusLab/git-machete/docs/source/cli_help/fork-point.rst

 The branch in question does not need to occur in the definition file.

-Without any option, displays full HASH of the fork point commit for the <branch>.
+Without any option, displays full hash of the fork point commit for the <branch>.
 Fork point of the given <branch> is the commit at which the history of the <branch> diverges from history of any other branch.

 Fork point is assumed by many ``git machete`` commands as the place where the unique history of the <branch> starts.